-- (2) The overriding goal of the state is to improve the health status of its population.
-To achieve this goal, the state should develop and implement a multifaceted strategy that includes health care system reform, efforts to improve the population's health-related behaviors, and other public health oriented activities.
-The reform of the health care system is the development of a single payer system to finance health care services predominantly through public funds to provide a uniform set of benefits administered by a single entity managed by the state government. - (3) The objectives of a reformed health care system are to: - (a) maintain and improve the quality of health care services offered to Montanans; - (b) contain or reduce increases in the cost of delivering services so that health care costs do not consume a disproportionate share of Montanans' income; - (c) avoid unnecessary duplication in the development of health care facilities and services; - (d) encourage regional and local participation in decisions about health care delivery, financing, andprovider supply; - (e) promote the rational allocation of health resources in the state; - (f) facilitate universal access to preventive, primary, and other medically necessary health care; and - (g) educate consumers about the proper use of the health care system and about the importance of individuals assuming greater responsibility for their own health status by improving their health-related behavior. - (4) Additional objectives of a reformed system are to: - (a) operate as efficiently and effectively as possible, with the administrative aspects of the system made as simple and "user friendly" as possible; and - (b) provide accurate and accessible information that will enable consumers and providers to make more informed decisions and that will provide better measures of the performance of the health care delivery system, including patient outcomes. - (5) In reforming the health care system to achieve these objectives, the state shall ensure that any negative impacts of its reform policies on other aspects of the state's economy, particularly on small businesses, are minimized.
+- this goal, the state should develop and implement a multifaceted strategy that includes health care system reform, efforts to improve the population's health-related behaviors, and other public health oriented activities.
+The reform of the health care system is the development of a single payor system to finance health care services predominantly through public funds to provide a uniform set of benefits administered by a single entity managed by the state government. - (3) The objectives of a reformed health care system are to: - (a) maintain and improve the quality of health care services offered to Montanans; - (b) contain or reduce increases in the cost of delivering services so that health care costs do not consume a disproportionate share of Montanans' income; - (c) avoid unnecessary duplication in the development of health care facilities and services; - (d) encourage regional and local participation in decisions about health care delivery, financing, and provider supply; - (e) promote the rational allocation of health resources in the state; - (f) facilitate universal access to preventive, primary, and other medically necessary health care; and - (g) educate consumers about the proper use of the health care system and about the importance of individuals assuming greater responsibility for their own health status by improving their health-related behavior. - (4) Additional objectives of a reformed system are to: - (a) operate as efficiently and effectively as possible, with the administrative aspects of the system made as simple and "user friendly" as possible; and - (b) provide accurate and accessible information that will enable consumers and providers to make more informed decisions and that will provide better measures of the performance of the health care delivery system, including patient outcomes. - (5) In reforming the health care system to achieve these objectives, the state shall ensure that any negative impacts of its reform policies on other aspects of the state's economy, particularly on small businesses, are minimized.